 Ms. Kerrigan’s prior experience includes an appointment to the United Nations Security Council’s Commission d’Indemnisation in Geneva, Switzerland, where she led an interdisciplinary team responsible for evaluating material losses sustained by international companies operating in the Middle East.
 In private practice, she worked with manufacturing, maritime, construction and engineering clients on complex international, commercial and insurance matters.
 Ms. Kerrigan clerked for the Texas Supreme Court during law school.
 She is a dual citizen of the United States and Brazil.

-Ms. Kerrigan graduated from Southwestern University and the University of Texas.
-She chairs Southwestern’s Academic Affairs Committee and sits on its Executive Committee.
-In recognition of her contributions, the University of Texas presented her with the Ernest E. Smith Lifetime Achievement Award in 2017, and Southwestern University presented her with its Distinguished Alumni Award in 2018.
+Ms. Kerrigan is the Executive Director for the Kay Bailey Hutchison Center for Energy, Law and Business at the University of Texas.
+She chairs the Academic Affairs Committee, sits on the Executive Committee and is the Vice Chair for Southwestern University’s Board of Trustees.
+In recognition of her contributions, the University of Texas presented her with a Lifetime Achievement Award in 2017, and Southwestern University honored her with its Distinguished Alumni Award in 2018.